-This book attempts a representation of society in contemporary India through an ethnography woven around longstanding intractable conflicts — of displacement and rehabilitation, patriarchy, insurgency and counter-insurgency operations, and climate change.
-Each essay in this volume offers a critical...
+This book attempts a representation of society in contemporary India through an ethnography woven around long-standing intractable conflicts — of displacement and rehabilitation, patriarchy, insurgency and counter-insurgency operations, and climate change.
+Each chapter in this volume offers a...

 Savyasaachi, Ravi Kumar

 This volume attempts to show the emerging contours of ‘transformative action’ in social movements across South Asia.
 It argues that these contours have been shaped by contestations over questions of equity, justice and well-being on the one hand, and the nature and scope of new and classical social...